coderomayer/book-mates-client/README.md

 3. Explore the live website [here](https://bookmates-eb572.web.app).
 4. For detailed development instructions, refer to the task description provided in the assignment.

-## Deadline

-Refer to the task description for the submission deadline.

 Explore the Library Management System and enjoy an organized approach to book management! 📚